 Wei Wuxian was struck that night with the thought that Lan Wangji had never offered to have them travel by sword.
-Surely following the arm’s directions would be easier when one could fly over mountains and ravines or cut through dense forest, and they could have in two weeks assembled the body instead of simply reached a piece which might not make it whole, but Lan Wangji had never offered.
+Surely, following the arm’s directions would be easier when one could fly over mountains and ravines or cut through dense forest, and they could have in two weeks assembled the body, instead of simply reaching a piece which might not even make it whole.
+But Lan Wangji had never offered.
 The thought did not even seem to have crossed his mind.

 It could be that his propriety would suffer from such close contact.
 Wei Wuxian himself knew not how he would have reacted to it; the cold from earlier had not vanished from his hands and instead crawled up the length of his elbows and arms till it reached his shoulders, till it rested at his throat.
 For the first time in many years, the face which haunted his dreams was not skinned and eyeless, but whole.
 Haughty and arrogant and smelling of firesmoke.

-Lan Wangji and himself walked back into the forest after a bout of breakfast which Wei Wuxian barely touched.
-The heightened energy in the air seemed to make the day colder, as if this were fall and not spring, and humidity from the river clinged to Wei Wuxian’s clothes, making them stick to his skin like sweat.
-During the first hours of day he tried his best to cut through the barrier, playing with Lan Wangji to push it away, to make it traversable.
+Lan Wangji and him walked back into the forest after a bout of breakfast which Wei Wuxian barely touched.
+The heightened energy in the air seemed to make the day colder, as if this were fall and not spring, and humidity from the river clung to Wei Wuxian’s clothes, making them stick to his skin like sweat.
+During the first hours of day, he tried his best to cut through the barrier, playing songs with Lan Wangji to push it away, to make it traversable.
 None of their spells worked.
 Soon, Wei Wuxian was shivering, his teeth clacking with the cold.

 Lan Wangji frowned at him as they took a break, midday brightening overhead.
 “We should go back,” he said.